Deciding Between Unlimited vs. Flexible PTO: Which May Be Best for Your Business?

 Table of Contents

 An unlimited PTO (paid time off) policy might be on your company's list of potential benefits to consider this year.
-According to the Society for Human Resource Management, 4 percent of organizations now offer unlimited paid time off.
-That number may continue to rise as startups and large organizations alike continue experimenting with this policy.
-Equally important, however, is considering the advantages of a flexible paid time off (FTO) policy, which offers distinct differences and may better align with your business's needs and operational styles.
-For HR managers considering a change to their time off policies, a key question is whether an unlimited PTO or FTO policy may be right for the business.
+According to the Society for Human Resource Management, 8 percent of organizations offer unlimited paid time off.
+That number may rise as startups and large organizations continue experimenting with this policy.

 Unlimited and Flexible Paid Time Off (PTO) Policies, Explained

-Paid time off (PTO) is an employer-provided benefit in which an employee is allotted an amount of paid leave time that typically may be used for vacation, illness, or personal reasons at their discretion.
-Depending on state and local law, employers can either frontload an annual allotment of PTO or require employees to accrue PTO based on time employed or hours worked.
+Paid time off (PTO) is a benefit in which an employee is allotted an amount of paid leave time typically used for vacation, illness, or personal reasons.
+Depending on state and local law, employers can frontload an annual allotment of PTO or require employees to accrue PTO based on time employed or hours worked.

 What Is Unlimited PTO?